AGumbert/EEG-Data-Processing/README.md

 present before beginning the pipeline:

-- rawEEG folder containing all raw participant data This participant data will be processed by the pipeline.
-  (not public in this Github repository)
+- rawEEG folder containing all raw participant data\n This participant data will be processed by the pipeline.\n (not public in this Github repository)

-- subject_ids.txt
+- subject_ids.txt\n
   A text file specifying subject ids, one per row, to be processed in the pipeline.

-- InfoPos_bdf.txt
+- InfoPos_bdf.txt\n
-  A text file used by EEGLAB to specify the bins dividing each trial into the different experimental groups.
+  A text file used by EEGLAB to specify the bins dividing each trial into the different experimental groups.\n
   (not public in this Github repository)

-- InfoPos_bdf_overall.txt
+- InfoPos_bdf_overall.txt\n
-  A text file for creating one overall group with all trials used for data quality analysis.
+  A text file for creating one overall group with all trials used for data quality analysis.\n
   (not public in this Github repository)

-- widescreen.pptx
+- widescreen.pptx\n
   This pptx is used to set the dimensions of the pptx with topographical maps, an output of topo_placer_script_Andrew.py.
 This is used in step 9 below to visualize the data.

-- A working version of EEGLAB with ERPLAB installed (not public in this Github repository)
+- A working version of EEGLAB with ERPLAB installed\n (not public in this Github repository)